 5. To stimulate faculty recruitment and program development in areas that reflect the ongoing evolution of HIV/AIDS research and the global epidemic.

 The multidisciplinary membership base of the UAB CFAR enables the rapid translation of fundamental knowledge about HIV/AIDS and its related disorders into clinical treatment, prevention programs, and effective community outreach interventions.
 The UAB CFAR provides a dynamic environment for collaborative research within the Institution.
-The UAB CFAR provides infrastructure, designated research space, 9 research core facilities with specialized equipment and trained personnel, and access to developmental research funds to 179 Center members from 35 Divisions and Departments within the UAB research community.
-The Center has played an indispensable role in UAB’s national reputation in HIV/AIDS research and care (ranked 6th in the 2012 U.S. News & World Report).
+The UAB CFAR provides infrastructure, designated research space, 7 research core facilities with specialized equipment and trained personnel, and access to developmental research funds to its over 200 Center members from 33 Divisions and Departments within the UAB research community.
+The Center has played an indispensable role in UAB’s national reputation in HIV/AIDS research and care (ranked 8th in the Nation by U.S. News & World Report in 2013).
 Current AIDS-related grants and contracts currently supported by the UAB CFAR total more than $75 million.